 Jesus, you summoned up your last ounce of energy to complete your mission for my sake.
 Thank you.

 Jesus, you submitted yourself to humiliation on my behalf; that is why, time and time again, even when I could have been put me to shame, I wasn’t.

 For your love does not apply solely to my life after death.
 Your love is concerned with every situation in my life now.
 Never should I live in darkness, with a shadow hanging over my head.
-When I surrender each difficulty into your hands, the light of your aid shines on all seemingly unsolvable problems.
+When I surrender each difficulty into your hands, the light of your grace shines on all seemingly unsolvable problems.
+Thank you, Jesus.

-Jesus, you endured the unbearable pains so that I do not have to suffer overly much.
+Jesus, you endured unbearable pains so that I do not have to suffer overly much.
 Lord, every time I ask, you deliver me from all tribulations – mental, physical and spiritual.
 You never fail me.
-Thank you.
+Thank you, Lord.